zblox164/Scrypt/docs/Services.md

 return TestService
 ```

-:::info
+:::danger
+Modules cannot yield while being initially loaded.
+This means you cannot have global variables with `WaitForChild` or anything that will yield the current thread.

-If you need to access the Scrypt framework in a service, shared module, or service, you do not need to wait for the framework to load.
-Doing so will cause issues.
+This also means that if you need to access the Scrypt framework in a service, shared module, or controller, you should not need to wait for the framework to load.
 :::

-To access the service, in a separate `ServerScript`, simply reference the service through the `Scrypt.Services` property:
+To access the service, in a separate `ServerScript`, simply run the `GetService` function with the name of the controller passed as an argument:
 ```lua
 --!strict
 --@server